This activity is intended for healthcare providers delivering care to women and their families.

 Note: Not better accounted for by another diagnosis

-WHO lists migraine as the third most prevalent medical condition in the world.
+The WHO lists migraine as the sixth highest cause worldwide of years lost due to disability.
 Migraine may not always present with typical symptoms and can be bilateral, mild, non-throbbing, with facial pain and hence confused with tension or sinus headache.
 It may be preceded by prodromal symptoms hours or days before headache.
 Symptoms can include fatigue, neck stiffness and impaired concentration.
 Postdromal symptoms occur up to 24 hours after headache may include weakness, fatigue, somnolence, photophobia, impaired concentration, irritability and nausea.

 Take a post-test and get CME credits